tadaspetra/conveneapp/README.md

 2. run `firebase login` and login with your associated account.
 Skip if you are already logged in

 1. run `firebase init` please follow the flow to initialize your project.
-From the first propmt make sure to select `firestore` and `emulators`.
+From the first prompt make sure to select `firestore` and `emulators`.
-   Once you reach the emulator propmt select the `authentication,firestore` (we can install others later if we require them).
+   Once you reach the emulator prompt select the `authentication,firestore` (we can install others later if we require them).

 After you have finished the initialization you will see a file called `firebase.json` you would see some thing like this